bootstarted/krok/README.md

 });
 ```

-This is a trivial scheduler deadlock that `bayside` will detect:
+This is a trivial scheduler deadlock that `krok` will detect:

 ```javascript
 const registry = createTaskRegistry({